By Antony Davies

 and James R. Harrigan

-Antony Davies is associate professor of economics at Duquesne University in Pittsburgh. email@example.com
+Antony Davies is an associate professor of economics at Duquesne University in Pittsburgh. email@example.com

-James R. Harrigan is senior research fellow at Strata in Logan, Utah. firstname.lastname@example.org
+James R. Harrigan is the director of academic programs at Strata in Logan, Utah. firstname.lastname@example.org